Unconventional butt real Spanish Words for Body Parts

 In summary

 If you want to keep it simple, these are some of the most useful expressions from this post.
 Lonjas are folds of fat around the waist, and llantitas are the “little tires” of extra fat around the waist.
-Papada is the double chin, ojeras are the dark circles under the eyes, and patas de gallo are the crow’s feet at the sides of the eyes.
-Trompa is a very informal way to talk about the mouth, jeta is a rude or very informal way to say face, chichis are breasts in very colloquial speech, and tetas are also breasts but more direct and often rude.
+Papada is the double chin, ojeras are the dark circles under or around the eyes, and patas de gallo are the crow’s feet at the sides of the eyes.
+Trompa is a very informal way to talk about the mouth, jeta is a very informal way to say face, chichis are breasts in very colloquial speech, and tetas are also breasts but more direct and often rude.
 Pompis and pompas are soft or playful ways to talk about the butt, nalgas is more neutral, and nachas, cola are colloquial words for the same body part.
-Finally, calva is a bald spot, and pelón or pelona are common words for a bald person in Mexican Spanish.

 This kind of vocabulary is important because it shows how creative Spanish can be with the body.
 Italians also use a few of these words, so they must come from Latin originally.